Roma Street station construction update - June and July 2026

 Construction activities include day and night work:

-- Removal of the acoustic shed frame and concrete slab located at the corner of Roma Street and Parkland Boulevard.
+- Removal of the acoustic shed frame and concrete slab at the corner of Roma Street and Parkland Boulevard.

 What to expect:

-Roma Street station construction hours are 24 hours Monday to Friday and 6:30am to 6:30pm on Saturdays unless otherwise advised.
+Roma Street station construction hours are 24 hours Monday to Friday and 6:30am to 6:30pm on Saturdays, unless otherwise advised.
 Some activities may be required to take place outside of these hours.

 During construction, you may notice: